Bradford Industrial Museum: Motive power

-Here is machinery from the 19th century Industrial Revolution, including waterwheels, steam engines, oil engines and gas engines; plus an engineer's workshop display.
+This gallery displays machinery from the 19th century Industrial Revolution, including waterwheels, steam engines, oil engines and gas engines; plus an engineer's workshop display.
 The millstone is from Castlefields corn mill near Bingley; it is a bedstone carved from local millstone grit.
 A spindle passes through this and a similar upper runner stone; the grain enters via the spindle hole and is ground by the scissor-action of the grooves when the runner stone rotates against the bedstone.
 The grain is forced out at the outer edges as flour and then flows into a sack.
 The prime exhibit, a uniflow steam engine rescued from Linton mill and known as the Linton engine, was one of the last Bradford-made steam engines.
 There is a display explaining the history of steam power.